paulhaddon/AudioBookMaker/README.md

 ## Credits

-This project was created with the assistance of ChatGPT, an AI language model developed by OpenAI.
+This project was forked from https://github.com/k4pran/AudioBookMaker

 ## License